magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

    shield, time between bytes, and time for the first byte.
 We recommend keeping the default timeout settings.

-1. Optionally, select to Activate the backend and Shield after editing or saving.
+1. Optionally, select to **Activate the backend and Shield after editing or saving**.

 1. Click **Upload** to save.
 The settings are communicated to Fastly.